-Do you have an organization or community group that wants to help keep lead out of Maine lakes and ponds?
-Email us or call 207.781.2330 x216.
+Do you know an organization or community group that wants to help keep lead out of Maine lakes and ponds?
+Email us or call 207.781.2330 x219.

 Background: 2013 Lead Tackle Legislation

 In 2013, the Maine State Legislature passed LD 730, An Act to Protect Maine’s Loons by Banning Lead Sinkers and Jigs.
 The law bans the sale and use of lead fishing sinkers one ounce or less or 2.5” long or less.
-A ban on bare lead-headed jigs one ounce or less or 2.5” long or less was phased in, with a ban on sale starting September 2016 and a ban on use in September 2017.
+A ban on bare lead-headed jigs one ounce or less or 2.5” long or less was phased in, with a ban on their sale in the state starting September 2016 and a ban on their use in September 2017.

-The passage of the law was prompted by findings that lead poisoning from lead sinkers and lead-headed jigs is the leading cause of death of adult loons in Maine.
-Lead poisoning from lead fishing tackle was found to be responsible for close to one third of the documented mortality over the past 25 years.
-For every two loons that die in Maine from natural causes like illness or disease, one loon dies from ingesting a small lead sinker or jig-head.
+The passage of the law was prompted by findings that lead poisoning from lead sinkers and lead-headed jigs is a leading cause of death of adult loons in Maine.
+Lead poisoning from lead fishing tackle was found to be responsible for close to one-third of the documented adult loon mortality over a 25-year span.
+For every two loons that died in Maine from natural causes like illness or disease, one loon died from ingesting a small lead sinker or jig-head.
 Adult loons catch fish with lead sinkers and jigs attached or they pick up lead objects while eating gravel they need from lake bottoms.
 Click here to view a presentation on the effects of lead on loons.

 Interested in helping us spread the word about the lead tackle ban and the effects of lead on loons by sponsoring a talk, hosting a tackle exchange, or posting and distributing informational materials?
 Email us or call 207.781.2330 x219.